jaytimm/google-ngrams-and-r/README.md

 | \[1958,1983)  |  159967871|  78302|
 | \[1983,2008\] |  145837999|  75723|

-Then we re-split the corpus into eight sub-corpora, one for each quarter-century.
+Lastly, we **re-split the corpus into eight sub-corpora**, one for each quarter-century.

 ``` r
 setorder(grams, quarter, id)